Internet for Seniors

 Get It

-HughesNet 15 GB$49.99/mo.15 GB of high-speed data15MbpsBasic internet usage: email, web browsing
+Select$49.99/mo. for 12 mo.100 GB of high-speed data50MbpsBasic internet usage: email, web browsing

-HughesNet 50 GB$74.99/mo.50 GB of high-speed data25MbpsOnline shopping, social media, listening to music
+Elite$64.99/mo. for 12 mo.200 GB of high-speed data100MbpsOnline shopping, social media, listening to music

-HughesNet Fusion 100 GB$99.99/mo.100 GB of high-speed data25MbpsVideo calls, watching online videos
+Fusion$94.99/mo. for 12 mo.200 GB of high-speed data100Mbps/improved latency with fixed-wirelessVideo calls, watching online videos

-HughesNet is usually the better bet for budget-conscious seniors compared to the other satellite providers, Viasat and Starlink.
+Hughesnet is usually the better bet for budget-conscious seniors compared to the other satellite providers, Viasat and Starlink.
 There are a few special features that make HughesNet a better value.
-HughesNet gives you an extra 50 GB per month of “Bonus Zone” data during the off-peak hours of 2 a.m. to 8 a.m., making it a great deal for night owls and early risers.
-HughesNet also offers a two-year price guarantee.
+Hughesnet gives you an extra 50 GB per month of “Bonus Zone” data during the off-peak hours of 2 a.m. to 8 a.m., making it a great deal for night owls and early risers.
+Hughesnet also offers a two-year price guarantee.

-HughesNet pros and cons
+Hughesnet pros and cons

 Every internet service provider has its pros and cons.
-Let’s look at a few for HughesNet:
+Let’s look at a few for Hughesnet:

-HughesNet satellite internet pros
+Hughesnet satellite internet pros

 pro Lowest price for satellite internet ($49.99/mo. for 15Mbps and 15 GB)